klaviyo/php-klaviyo/README.md

 ### Updating SDK Calls

-The new SDK has many changes to both namespace (resource and function names) and parameters (names, types, and format).
+The new SDK has many changes to namespace (resource and function names), parameters (names, types, and format), and error handling.
 Additionally, the new SDK sticks to just standard/built-in PHP types (int, string, array, etc), and does not make use of custom Models, as this legacy one does.
 Please reference [this section](https://github.com/klaviyo/klaviyo-php-sdk#comprehensive-list-of-operations--parameters) of the new SDK repo for details on how to update each operation.

 # What is Klaviyo?